IbrahimElk/team-07-chatter/README.md

 The first function, with index 0, is called `list of friends`.
 If you choose this function, a list of your friends will be shown.
 If you want to chat with one of your friends, you will have to choose the second function (the index is 1) called `select friend`.
 This function will show you all the previous texts you have sent to this friend and allow you to send a new message.
+If you want to exit the chat-mode, type `.exit`.
 If you want to add a new friend, you will have to choose the third function (the index is 2) called `add friend`.
 After you enter the username of your friend-to-be, he or she will appear in your list of friends and vice versa.
 In this process, there will not be asked for permission before befriending someone on the chatter, but if you do not want to be friends with someone,